Bucknell Student Health

 - Nutrition counseling

-- Health services provided in conjunction with Psychological Services’ counseling and mental health services.
-(Psychological Services will not bill for services.)
+- Health services provided in conjunction with the Counseling and Student Development Center's counseling and mental health services.
+(The Counseling and Student Development Center will not bill for services.)

 BSH will bill insurance for routine reproductive health services and HPV testing.

 What steps are being taken to protect students’ privacy?